 - Cheese, of course: usually two kinds if not more, a soft and hard cheese

-- Slate board, with a cheese knife and spreaders (especially if we have a soft cheese on the plate)
+- Cheese board of some kind (which is also an awesome house warming gift to give friends) with a cheese knife and spreaders (especially if we have a soft cheese on the plate)

 - Nuts, like cashews or almonds (Marcona almonds are the best for cheese boards – they’re pricier but the taste is unmatched – we like to just have them in the house specifically for this purpose!)